How to Become a Licensed Professional Counselor in Iowa

 When you turn in your licensing application, which is when you will receive all of the registration information.
 If you chose to take the NBCC exam, you will need to send in a $195 fee with your registration.
 There will be a four-week waiting period.

 The application itself will take an advanced preparation.
 If you have successfully graduated from a program that was accredited by CACREP involving mental health counseling, you will just need to provide transcripts from the program to the Iowa board.
 If you did not graduate with an accreditation from CACREP mental health counseling, you will need to have your transcript reviewed if it follows the educational guidelines.
 At either level, the application fee is $120 and it's nonrefundable.

 If you have received your education/training in a different country, you will need to contact the International Educational Research Foundation to have them review your education.

 Counselor Career Outlook In Iowa

 The median annual salary in Iowa for a Professional Licensed Counselor is $43,290 according to the Bureau of Labor Statistics.
 The hourly wage is $20.81 on average.
-The wages and salary is subject to change depending on the type of license, as well as type of counseling you provide.
+The wages and salary are subject to change depending on the type of license, as well as the type of counseling you provide.